Transporter Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for transporter roles in Connecticut?

-Transporter roles in hospitals and logistics facilities are generally classified as non-specialty occupations, making H-2B visas a more common pathway than H-1B for this type of work.
+Transporter roles in hospitals and logistics facilities are generally classified as non-specialty occupations, making H-2B visas a more common pathway than H-1B visa for this type of work.
 Some employers also sponsor through the EB-3 (Other Workers) immigrant visa category for permanent positions.
 The right visa category depends heavily on the specific job duties, employer type, and whether the role meets specialty occupation criteria under USCIS definitions.

 Which cities in Connecticut have the most transporter sponsorship jobs?